lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

     *Default*: null

-    List of patters (regular expressions) used to exclude unwanted files from the search based on their path.
+    List of patterns (regular expressions) used to exclude unwanted files from the search based on their path.

     A file path will be excluded (effectively ignored by the finder) if it